carpentries-incubator/managing-computational-projects/episodes/28_conclusion.Rmd

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- What are the most important take home message
+- What are the most important take home messages?

 ::::::::::::::::::::::::::::::::::::::::

 Feedback, questions